antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ### Dataset into tabular format

-Here is an LLM function that transforms the plain text data above in GitHub Markdown table:
+Here is an LLM function that transforms the plain text data above into a GitHub Markdown table:

 ```perl6
 my &fgt = llm-function({ "Transform the plain-text table $_ into a GitHub table." })